If you have ever tried solving a Classification task using a Machine

 - Check out the metric’s formula;

-- Find out how to interpret the Precision value;
+- Find out how to interpret the Accuracy value;

-- And see how to work with the Precision score using Python.
+- And see how to work with the Accuracy score using Python.

 Let’s jump in.

-The Precision score is derived from the Confusion matrix.
+The Accuracy score is firmly based on the Confusion matrix.
 So, to better grasp the metric, please check out the Confusion matrix

-Anyway, to evaluate a Classification model using the Precision score, you need to have:
+So, to evaluate a Classification model using the Accuracy score, you need to have:

 - The ground truth classes;